waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * Can you follow the flow of control through code that uses callbacks?

-## Workshops and the Count project
+## The Count project

-The workshops this week will all be based around a tiny project called [Count](https://github.com/maryrosecook/count).
-You'll use the code as a way to investigate the four JavaScript concepts above.
+The [Count](https://github.com/maryrosecook/count) project is a tiny, model full stack web app.
+It exemplifies:

+* Making Ajax requests.
+* Testing frontend code.
+* Separating frontend concerns into model, view and controller.

 It's very worthwhile spending time investigating and playing with the code in this project to understand how and why it works.

 ## Challenges